-In-home providers are held to the standards outlined in 922 KAR 2:180.
+In-home providers are held to the standards outline in 922 KAR 2:180.
 Providers giving care in the child's home are not subject to inspection.
-These trainings are required as part of the application process, documentation must be presented prior to final approval and tracked annually.
+Inspection requirements for care provided in the provider's home are outlined in 922 KAR 2:180 Section 3(17).